otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-github-workflow-and-react-basics.md

 ## Typechecking with Prop Types

-As your application grows, you can catch bugs and mistakes early in the development process with typechecking.
+As your application grows, you can catch bugs and mistakes early in the development process with **typechecking**.
 The `prop-types` library is a way to check the types of `props` passed to components.
 To use `prop-types`, you need to install the library, i.e., `npm install prop-types` and import it at the top of your component file.
 Then, you can define the expected **prop types** using the various validation functions provided by the library, such as `PropTypes.string` or `PropTypes.number`.
 These validation functions can be added as properties to the component function, usually after the component is defined.

 Here is an example: